 Certainly, you can file a motion for reconsideration with the judge or magistrate who sets the bail.
 You can also argue to the judge who the case is appointed to that:

-• you want a lower bail, or
+- Do you want a lower bail, or

-• if the person is detained and not able to get out, that you think they should be able to get out.
+- if the person is detained and not able to get out, that you think they should be able to get out?

 For example, because they're facing a mandatory minimum sentence and the judge feels that they're a flight risk or maybe they have other criminal matters pending or prior convictions, whatever the case may be.
-So, at that initial appearance, a lot of importance stuff is happening:
+So, at that initial appearance, a lot of important stuff is happening:

-• number one, they're deciding whether or not your loved one is going to get out of custody while the case is pending, which is huge;
+- number one, they're deciding whether or not your loved one is going to get out of custody while the case is pending, which is huge;

 Criminal Defense Attorney for Federal Crimes